 Injured in an Accident With an Uninsured Motorist?

-Being involved in an accident with an uninsured driver can be a frustrating ordeal.
+Being hit by an uninsured or underinsured driver can be a frustrating ordeal.
 It can leave you wondering where to turn or how to pay for expensive medical bills and put food on the table while you’re unable to work.
 The car accident attorneys at Pajcic & Pajcic understand the pain and suffering accidents with uninsured drivers cause to crash victims and their families.
 We have built a reputation for putting our experience to use and winning big, such as $7 million awarded to a crash victim whose accident was caused by a driver with limited insurance.
-Contact us today so we can help guide you through the process.
+Contact us today so one of our uninsured motorist accident attorneys can help guide you through the process.

 Uninsured motorist coverage explained